bradford-hamilton/Ruby-On-Quails/guides/source/configuring.md

 Custom configuration
 --------------------

-You can configure your own code through the Rails configuration object with custom configuration under either the `config.x` namespace, or `config` directly.
+You can configure your own code through the Quails configuration object with custom configuration under either the `config.x` namespace, or `config` directly.
 The key difference between these two is that you should be using `config.x` if you are defining _nested_ configuration (ex: `config.x.nested.nested.hi`), and just